jonathanhogg/flitter/docs/language.md

 expressions (including some rearranging where necessary to achieve this) and generally reduces as much of the evaluation tree as possible to constant values.

-Unbound names (which includes all of the globals listed above, like `beat`) and queries (`{...}`) are always dynamic, as will then obviously be any expressions that include these.
+Unbound names (which includes all of the globals listed above, like `beat`) are always dynamic, as will then obviously be any expressions that include these.

 After partial-evaluation has simplified the tree (and note that thanks to loop unrolling, "simpler" doesn't necessarily mean "smaller"), the tree is compiled